JesseDarr/dARM/README.md

 ```

 #### CAN Service
-A can `systemd` service can be used to bring up the CAN interface on boot.
+A `systemd` service can be used to bring up the CAN interface on boot.
 Create file `/etc/systemd/system/can0-setup.service` with the following contents:
 ```
 [Unit]
 Description=Set up CAN0 interface